Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 We set the initial and final weights $I$ and $F$ as

-Then we call the automaton $𝒜≔⟨ S,B,Δ,I,F ⟩$ the \emph{universal weighted $q$-automaton associated to $(α_{i,j})_{i⩾1, j⩾0}$}.
-If needed, we can specify that $𝒜$ depends on the choice of initial condition $f_0$.
+Then we call the automaton $\mathcal{A}≔⟨ S,B,Δ,I,F ⟩$ the \emph{universal weighted $k$-automaton associated to $(α_{i,j})_{i⩾1, j⩾0}$}.
+If needed, we can specify that $\mathcal{A}$ depends on the choice of initial condition $f_0$.

-We think of this weighted automaton as universal because only the edge weights depend on $(α_{i,j})_{i⩾ 1, j⩾ 0}$.
-Given a finite set of coefficients $(α_{i,j})_{1⩽ i⩽ d,0⩽ j⩽ h}$, in particular, those associated to a $q$-Mahler equation with coefficients as in~\eqref{eq:coefficients}, we extend them to $(α_{i,j})_{i⩾1, j⩾0}$ by setting $α_{i,j}=0$ if $i>d$ or~$j>h$.
+We think of this weighted $k$-automaton as universal because only the edge weights depend on $(α_{i,j})_{i⩾ 1, j⩾ 0}$.
+Let $α_{i,j}$ for $i⩾ 1$ and $j⩾ 0$ be the coefficient of $x^jΦ^i(y)$ in the expression $∑_{i=1}^dA_i(x)Φ^i(y)$ which is viewed as a polynomial in~$x$ and~$Φ$.
 The following lemma shows that if there are finitely many non-zero coefficients~$α_{i,j}$, only finitely many states of the universal automaton are useful.
 Useful means here that they occur in a path with non-zero weight.
 Note that such a path must end in~$s_{0,0}$ since this state is the only one with non-zero final weight.
-Lemma~\ref{lem:truncate} also provides an explicit upper bound of the number of useful states.
+Lemma~\ref{lem:truncate} also provides an explicit upper bound of the number of useful states. \begin{lemma} Let $P$ be an isolating $k$-Mahler equation with exponent~$d$ and height~$h$.
+If either $i ⩾ d$ or $j ⩾ \frac{h}{k-1}$, then the state~$s_{i,j}$ in the universal weighted $k$-automaton does not occur in a path with non-zero weight. \end{lemma} \begin{proof} We claim that any path with a non-zero weight starting from a state $s_{i,j}$ with either $i ⩾ d$ or $j ⩾ h/(k-1)$ ends in a state $s_{i',j'}$ with either $i' ⩾ d$ or $j' ⩾ h/(k-1)$.
+The claim proves the statement of the lemma because $s_{0,0}$ is the only state with a non-zero final weight and this state cannot be reached from~$s_{i,j}$ with a non-zero weight path.